cfernandesFEUP/Gear-Calculation/README.md

 The software is capable to calculate cylindrical gears geometry according to MAAG book, predict Hertz contact pressure, gear and rolling bearings power losses [1-6].
 Only NJ 406 MA and QJ 308 N2MA rolling bearing equations are implemented.
 Additional bearing data can be easily added on the 'bearings.py' file - just follow the same format.

-The DIN3990 safety factors for contact stress and bending stress is also calculated.
+The DIN3990 safety factors for contact stress and bending stress are also calculated.

 Other features not included on the repository: gear geometry and structured FEM mesh (Gmsh Python API), CalculiX themo-mechanical integration, heat transfer coefficients calculation [7,8].
 Please contact me.